microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 ### Installing on Mac or Linux without a package manager
-Download [git-credential-manager-1.7.1.jar](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/releases/download/git-credential-manager-1.7.1/git-credential-manager-1.7.1.jar) somewhere safe and stable, such as `~/git-credential-manager/`
+Download [git-credential-manager-2.0.0.jar](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/releases/download/git-credential-manager-2.0.0/git-credential-manager-2.0.0.jar) somewhere safe and stable, such as `~/git-credential-manager/`

 #### Automatic configuration (recommended)
-1. Run the GCM in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+1. Run the GCM4ML in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
-    java -jar /home/example/git-credential-manager/git-credential-manager-1.7.1.jar install
+    java -jar /home/example/git-credential-manager/git-credential-manager-2.0.0.jar install
     ```

 #### Manual configuration
 1. Configure the `credential.helper` setting to launch Java with the absolute path to the JAR (make sure you surround the whole value with 'single quotes'):

     ```
-    git config --global credential.helper '!java -Ddebug=false -Djava.net.useSystemProxies=true -jar /home/example/git-credential-manager/git-credential-manager-1.7.1.jar'
+    git config --global credential.helper '!java -Ddebug=false -Djava.net.useSystemProxies=true -jar /home/example/git-credential-manager/git-credential-manager-2.0.0.jar'
     ```